In search of convexity: diagonals and numerical ranges: Convexity of the set of constant diagonals

 To this aim, recall that a subset $A\subset\RR^k$ is said to be an affine subspace if $M=u+L$ for some $u\in\RR^k$ and a subspace $L\subset \RR^k$.
-A nonempty subset $A\subset\RR^k$ is called relatively open if it is relatively open in the smallest affine subspace of $\RR^k$ containing $A$.
-Denote by $\Relint A$ the relative interior of $A$ in the smallest affine subspace containing $A$.
+The smallest affine subspace containing a set $A\subset \RR^k$ is called the affine hull of $A$.
+A nonempty subset $A\subset\RR^k$ is called relatively open if it is relatively open in the affine hull of $A$.
+Denote by $\Relint A$ the relative interior of $A$ in the affine hull of $A$.
 The above definitions can be applied also for subsets of $\CC^n$ if we identify $\CC^n$ with $\RR^{2n}$ in the usual way.